 Meanwhile, in an appropriations bill passed in March 2018, Congress directed the USFWS to obtain an independent assessment on the taxonomic status of the red wolf and the Mexican gray wolf.
 At the request of the USFWS, the National Academies of Sciences, Engineering, and Medicine appointed a committee to conduct an independent analysis to assess whether the red wolf is a taxonomically valid species.
 AWI actively participated in and monitored the committee’s progress.
 In March 2019, the committee released its report, Evaluating the Taxonomic Status of the Mexican Gray Wolf and the Red Wolf, which found that the red wolf is indeed a taxonomically distinct species.
 This conclusion was based on morphological, behavioral, dietary, and genetic differences between red wolves, gray wolves, and coyotes, as well as reproductive isolation mechanisms.
 This finding is a key conservation victory—as those seeking to strip ESA protections from red wolves have long argued that the animal is a coyote subspecies or a gray wolf–coyote hybrid that does not merit an ESA listing.
 The report’s findings confirm that ESA protections are warranted.

 Red wolves desperately need support from the USFWS and citizens to ensure that they have a future in the wild.
 To achieve this, AWI and allies launched a powerful advocacy campaign, “The Truth about Red Wolves,” to help spread the word about this amazing animal and increase public support for the wolf.
-The campaign website educates visitors about the ecological and economic benefits that red wolves bring to North Carolina and provides background information, key facts, and media updates on the species.
+The campaign website educated visitors about the ecological and economic benefits that red wolves bring to North Carolina and provides background information, key facts, and media updates on the species.
 The site was used to generate a petition signed by over 80 private landowners in the recovery area expressing their support for keeping endangered red wolves on their private land.
-To learn more about red wolves and find out how you can help, visit http://thetruthaboutredwolves.com.